Mike Mitchell (basketball, born 1967): Coaching career

 Mitchell began his coaching career in 2005, first as assistant coach at the University of California, Riverside for two years, and then as head coach for the Ramona High School boys' basketball team.
 In 2008, he joined the Chicago Sky of the WNBA as an assistant coach.

 Personal life

 Mitchell met his now ex-wife in Australia in the 1990s.
 She was also American but had Irish heritage as her grandparents were born in Ireland.
 Mitchell gained an Irish passport through marriage.

 Mitchell has two children, Donovan and Myca.
-His son is also a professional basketball player.
+Donovan, known as D. J., is also a professional basketball player.